reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 You can go through each task to copy the generated YAML editing as appropriately e.g.  Edit the generated YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools.".

-Repeat the above steps 1 - 6 to create the new release pipeline.
+Repeat the above steps 1 - 6 from the Build Pipeline section to create the new release pipeline.
 Amend the YAML based on your scenerio.

 ```yml
 trigger: